-Too many people lose money because they invest in a company they heard about on social media or because it came recommended by a guru.
-Don’t become one of those people!
+Too many people lose money because they trade a company they hear about on social media or because it was recommended by a ‘guru.’
+Don’t be one of those people!

 It’s your money at risk.
 Perform your due diligence.
-Yes, it takes time, but you can get the job done quicker with knowledge and the right trading software, so you’re in better shape starting out than I was.
+Yes, it takes time, but you can get the job done with the right knowledge and mindset.
+Never follow anyone else’s stock tips, not even mine.

 How do you conduct your stock market research?
 Share your tips in the comments … I’d love to hear from you!